 Shape, size, and finger

 Size is the thing most buyers get wrong, in both directions.
-A signet ring that is too large for the finger looks like a costume piece.
-A signet ring that is too small to carry its engraving is visually unsatisfying.
+A signet ring too large for the finger looks like a costume piece.
+A signet ring too small to carry its engraving is visually unsatisfying.
 The correct size has enough face to display the design clearly without dominating the finger.
 Most makers will show you a range of face sizes before you commit; use this.

 The right finger for most signet rings in contemporary wear is the right-hand ring finger or the right-hand pinky.
 The index finger works for a more deliberate statement.
 The left hand is available but increasingly associated with engagement and stacking conventions.
-For more on how a signet sits in a stack, the ring stacking guide has the practical details on position and sizing.
+For how a signet sits in a stack, the ring stacking guide has the practical details on position and sizing.

 What to avoid